vishalvivekm/linux-basics-course/docs/07-Networking/02-DNS.md

   - Take me to the [Tutorial](https://kodekloud.com/topic/dns/)

   - The domain name system is a distributed way to share these name-to-IP associations instead of requiring each computer to synchronize a hosts file.
 A name server publishes the IP address for a domain and provides a single location to update when an IP changes.
+  - It's the phone book of internet: a system that converts website domain names (hostnames) into numerical values (IP address) so they can be found and loaded into web browsers.
+  - Hostname-to-IP address conversion: called DNS resolution

   #### Ping